kainbozzetto/ChatApp/README.md

 ## Account

-Allows users to change settings and add friends.
+Allows users to change settings and add/remove friends.
 Friend only messaging is where you can only receive and send messages to people on your friends list.

 <img src="https://cloud.githubusercontent.com/assets/8401521/19503186/984b3070-95fd-11e6-8360-453178d327dc.png" alt="Home" width="270px" />